sharanair29/ELT_Project/README.md

 Use this connection id within your dagster files to schedule a job:
 ![alt text](image-12.png)

-Open localhost:3000 on your browser:
+Open Dagster UI on localhost:3000 from your browser:

 ![alt text](image-13.png)